dapr/docs/daprdocs/content/en/operations/components/certification-lifecycle.md

 - functionally correct and robust
 - well documented and maintained

 To make sure a component conforms to the standards set by Dapr, there are a set of tests run against a component in a Dapr maintainers managed environment.
-Once the tests pass consistently for a certain number of runs, the maturity level can be determined for a component.
+Once the tests pass consistently, the maturity level can be determined for a component.

 ## Certification levels